Skip to main content

 If the iOS platform is not already added, be sure to add it:

-ionic cordova platform add ios
+ionic cap add ios

 With the platform added, run the build command with the --prod flag:

-ionic cordova build ios --prod
+ionic build --prod

 Generating Signing Certs